IIIF/cookbook-recipes/recipe/0261-non-rectangular-commenting/index.md

 The [IIIF Presentation 3.0 API][prezi3] does not itself discuss non-rectangular annotations, incorporating them from the [W3C Web Annotation Data Model](http://w3.org/TR/annotation-model/) by reference.
 For a full description of this and other web annotations used in IIIF annotations, we recommend you read that document.

-The W3C data model requires non-rectangular polygonal annotations to be described in the Scalable Vector Graphic (SVG) markup format.
-Note that client parsing of SVG varies, and valid SVG may not display as you expect.
-SVGs have the potential to be highly complex, incorporating multiple `path` elements and/or `mask` elements; this example is highly simplified for the purpose of demonstrating an entry point into IIIF affordances.
+The W3C data model requires non-rectangular annotations to be described in the Scalable Vector Graphic (SVG) markup format and to use the `SvgSelector`.
+Note that viewer parsing of SVG varies, and valid SVG may not display as you expect.
+SVGs have the potential to be highly complex; this example is highly simplified for the purpose of demonstrating an entry point into IIIF affordances.

 When reviewing your SVG data, remove all styling and transformation features, per [the W3C data model](https://www.w3.org/TR/annotation-model/#svg-selector).
 To ensure your SVG markup is valid, you can use the [W3C validator](https://validator.w3.org/).
 SVG can be valid markup as absolute points in a coordinate space or as relative points along a path.